-As a stay at home mom, I’m always on the look out for free (or almost free) activities to keep my boys entertained.
-Of course there are the parks, picnics and plenty of outdoor activities but if you get a week of rain like we did one summer, you might want to keep this craft and activity in mind.
+As a stay-at-home mom, I’m always on the lookout for free (or almost free) activities to keep my boys entertained.
+Of course, there are the parks, picnics, and plenty of outdoor activities but if you get a week of rain like we did one summer, you might want to keep this craft activity in mind.

 But back to treasure chest making.
-My kids really loved making their own treasure chests.
+My kids loved making their treasure chests.
 We used a couple of medium size cardboard boxes to make them.
-Since my kids were young (6 and 11) I of course did most of the cutting and we used packing tape to hold it all together.
+Since my kids were young (6 and 11), I did most of the cutting and we used clear packing tape to hold it all together.

 My youngest wanted to paint his treasure chest so I put down lots of newspaper and gave him Non-Toxic Tempra paints.
 Then I let him go to town painting his treasure chest inside and out.

-At the end of the week we had a treasure hunt.
+At the end of the week, we had a treasure hunt.
 The kids dressed up like pirates and I gave them maps with clues.
-I made the maps (shown above) out of a paper bags from the grocery store.
+I made the maps (shown above) out of paper bags from the grocery store.

-Each map clue led to a cardboard skeleton bone.
-As the kids put the Captain Blackbeard’s skeleton together they were given a new clue.
-Once they had the entire skeleton together they received their last clue leading to their treasure chests that were filled with beaded necklaces, dollar store toys and candy.
+Each clue on the map led to a cardboard skeleton bone.
+As the kids put Captain Blackbeard’s skeleton together they were given a new clue.
+Once they had the entire skeleton together they received their last clue leading to their treasure chests that were filled with beaded necklaces, dollar store toys, and candy.

 This was such a fun craft and it got us through what seemed like a week of rainy days!
 If you’re looking for more activities and crafts for kids, check out the ideas below…